TwixmixyJanet/employee-tracker/README.md

 * Installation:
   * Clone the repo to your device
   * Initiate NPM
-  * Install inquirer
-  * Install chalk
+  * Install all dependencies
+  * IMPORTANT: Use MySQL to SOURCE schema.sql and seeds.sql
 * Open Integrated Terminal (CLI)
-* type "node index.js"
+* type "npm start"
-* Follow the question prompts until complete
+* Follow the question prompts to make necessary updates
-* Retrieve file from 'examples' folder
+  * View Departments, Roles, and Employees
+  * View manager and budget reports
+  * Add Department, Role, and Employee
+  * Delete Employee, Role, and Department
+* To end the program select "Quit" at the bottom of the main menu

 ### User Story